frequency-chain/frequency/designdocs/user-handles.md

 * **MSAIdToUserHandle**: This storage will map MSAIds to their corresponding user handles.
 * **UserHandlesToMSAId**: This storage will map user handles to their corresponding MSAIds.
 * **RetiredHandles**: This storage will keep track of all retired handles and the block number at which they were retired.
 This probably is a spike to run few ideas on how to implement this.
-* **UsedSuffixes**: This storage will keep track of all used suffixes to ensure that no two handles have the same suffix.
-(May not be necessary)
 * **Seed (current and previous)**: This storage values (```tuple (s0, s1)```) will keep track of the current and previous seed values.

+### **Notes:**

-**Note:** The handle being mapped to MSA ID is the handle with the suffix i.e. full handle.
+* The handle being mapped to MSA ID is the handle with the suffix i.e. full handle.
+* Side note.
+While this is correct, we would want to store the key of **UserHandlesToMSAId** as either the reduced handle (aka post homoglyph replacement) or the hash of the reduced handle.

+* Idea around **RetiredHandles**: We could store this in the UserHandlesToMSAId data as "retired" with the block number it retired on.
+(That way it is merely waiting for current_block > (retire_block + HandleRetirementPeriod))

 ## Required Extrinsics